KirillosTY/Tiralabra/Documents/Weeklyreports.md

 + treebuilding: 8 bits to count how many characters there are + 8 bits for the chars themselves + 8 bits for the length of the binary + 16 bits for the binary itself.
 I have an vague idea how to read the huffman tree from these and decode, wont be ready on time though.
 Also added checkstyle and Jacoco and some tests.

+## week 4

+Currently all tests for encoding and decoding is done.
+It also works fine for any ASCII containing text file.
+Next up is a fast build of a simple file chooser GUI and then moving onto ziv lempel algorithm.
+Im a week behind, but will be catching up this and next week hopefully.